Frequently Asked Questions

 Do custom foot orthotics cost less for kids?

 Yes they do.
 Adults typically get 3-4 years of wear out of their orthotics before they need replacing.
 Despite orthotics for children requiring the same manufacturing time as they do for adults, we don’t believe it’s fair to charge the same, as they typically need to be replaced more frequently due to growth.
 Therefore, we charge $400 for custom orthotics for children under the age of 12.

 Can I hire a CAM Walker?

-In an effort to maintain our high standards of hygiene and prevent the spread of viral and bacterial infections between patients, we do not offer CAM walkers for hire – they must be purchased outright.
-We appreciate that this does increase the cost of treatment, however our number one priority is, and always will be, your safety.
+Unfortunately you can’t.
+To maintain our high standards of hygiene and prevent the spread of viral and bacterial infections, we do not offer CAM walkers for hire – they must be purchased outright.
+We appreciate that this increases the cost of treatment, however our number one priority is, and always will be, your safety.